 For Creative Writing

-The Woolley Awards are open to the general public for previously unpublished work.
+The Olive Woolley Burt Awards are open to the general public for previously unpublished work.
 Discounts for entry given to members of the League of Utah Writers.

 March 1st thru May 31st

 To submit, use the Rules & Submissions button below where you will find submission guidelines, full description of this year's categories, and cost to enter.